Shreeram-2706/Real-Time-Stock-Market-Analysis-Data-Engineering/README.md

 In this project, I designed and implemented a complete real-time data engineering pipeline for stock market data.

 ### What I Did:
-- Pulled live stock market data from an external API
+- Pulled live stock market data from an external API (FINNHUB)
 - Streamed real-time data using Apache Kafka
-- Stored raw data in Amazon S3
+- Stored raw data in MinIo (Similiar to Amazon S3)
 - Loaded data into Snowflake
 - Transformed data using DBT following a layered data modeling approach
 - Orchestrated the entire workflow using Apache Airflow
-- Built interactive dashboards using Power BI
+- Built interactive dashboards using Power BI (PowerQuery)

 ---